An embedding of spherical quandles into Lie groups: Quandle basics

 The inner automorphism $S_{\bm{y}}$ can be interpreted as a linear transformation which identically acts on $\bm{y}$ and $-\operatorname{Id}$ on the subspace orthogonal to $\bm{y}$.
 Applying the Cartan–Dieudonn\'{e} theorem, we get the following fact.

-\begin{proposition}[\cite{Nosaka2017}] Suppose $n$ is strictly greater than two.
+\begin{proposition}[\cite{Nosaka2017}] Suppose $n$ is a positive integer.
 If $n$ is odd, then $\operatorname{Inn}S^{n}_{\mathbb{R}}$ is isomorphic to the orthogonal group $O(n+1)$.
 If $n$ is even, then $\operatorname{Inn}S^{n}_{\mathbb{R}}$ is isomorphic to the special orthogonal group $SO(n+1)$. \end{proposition} The action of the inner automorphism group on the spherical quandle $S^{n}_{\mathbb{R}}$ coincides with the natural action of the orthogonal group $O(n+1)$ or the special orthogonal group $SO(n+1)$ on $S^{n}$ and is transitive.
 Hence we get the following fact. \begin{proposition} The spherical quandle is algebraically connected. \end{proposition}